 I don’t think I need to convince you to make this recipe.
 If hearing the words “chocolate” and “hazelnut” isn’t enough to move you, I don’t know what will.
 These days there are a couple of companies out there making vegan chocolate hazelnut spread, but it really isn’t too difficult to make at home without paying an arm and a leg.

 Looking around the Web at similar recipes, I noticed that many people had a difficult time removing the bitter outer skins of the hazelnuts.
 Fortunately, there’s a trick to make skinning hazelnuts easier.
 To skin the 1½ c cups of hazelnuts that you’ll need in this recipe, boil 4 cups of water in a deep pot.
 Add 6 tbsp baking soda (it will fizz and bubble), and add hazelnuts.
 Continue boiling for 3-5 minutes (watching it to make sure it doesn’t boil over).
 The water will turn reddish-black.
 Test by dropping a hazelnut in a cup of cold water.
 Pinch the hazelnut; the skin should slip right off.
 If it doesn’t, continue boiling.
 Once finished, drain and rinse with cold water.
-Slip off the skins off all the hazelnuts (it doesn’t have to be perfect); rinse one more time and set aside to dry.
+Slip off the skins off all the hazelnuts (it doesn’t have to be perfect); rinse one more time and set aside to dry and cool completely.

 I like to use soy powder to give this spread more of a milk chocolate flavor; you can leave it out if you desire a darker chocolate flavor.

 - 1½ c hazelnuts, skinned